 - see a doctor who will examine you and document your injuries.
 It is up to you whether you are examined, but a doctor's examination could provide important evidence to identify and prosecute an offender.

 - have your injuries photographed to use as evidence in court

 - sign an authority to release medical documents.
 This is to make sure this information can be included as police evidence to help prove the case in court.

 If your property is needed as evidence

 Some items of your property may be related to a crime.
-If so, the police may need to take these for use as evidence in the trial.
+If so, the police may need to take these for use as evidence at court.
 Police must give you a receipt if they take away any of your property.
-If the property is needed as evidence at the trial, you may not be able to have it returned to you until after the trial is completed.
+If the property is needed as evidence at court, you may not be able to have it returned to you until after the case is finished.
 You can expect that the police return your property as soon as possible.

 If you don't want the property back for any reason, you can ask the police to dispose of the property for you.

 Police may ask that the crime scene be left untouched, so they can take photographs or check for fingerprints and other evidence.
 This might be inconvenient, but they may find important evidence.